initia-labs/vip-scoring-tutorial/README.md

 This limits the deployer address that can call `vip_score` contract.
 This is to prevent unauthorized access to the contract.

+> ❗Note❗ Same deployer can't be added more than oncet/sources/score_helper.move)

 ```rust
 // vip_score.move
 public entry fun add_deployer_script(chain: &signer, deployer: address) acquires ModuleStore {